Follow These 8 Tips to Maximize Dental Crown Longevity

 Understanding Dental Crown Longevity

-Before delving into the tips, let’s first understand what dental crown longevity means.
+Before delving into the tips, let’s understand what dental crown longevity means.
 Dental crown longevity refers to the lifespan of a dental crown, which can vary depending on various factors.
-It is the period during which a crown remains functional and in good condition.
+It is when a crown remains functional and in good condition.

-A dental crown is a tooth-shaped cap that is placed over a damaged tooth to restore its shape, size, strength, and appearance.
-It is commonly used to protect a weak tooth, restore a broken or severely worn-down tooth, cover a dental implant, or hold a dental bridge in place.
-Dental crowns are designed to be durable and long-lasting, but their lifespan can be influenced by several factors.
+A dental crown is a tooth-shaped cap placed over a damaged tooth to restore its shape, size, strength, and appearance.
+It is commonly used to protect a weak tooth, fix a broken or severely worn-down tooth, cover a dental implant, or hold a dental bridge in place.
+Dental crowns are designed to be durable and long-lasting, but several factors can influence their lifespan.

 What is Dental Crown Longevity?